andreabellavia/RCSplines/README.md

 ------------------------------------------------------------------------

 - [Slides](https://andreabellavia.github.io/RCSplines/continuous/2025_01_29_catalyst_Bellavia_.pdf)
-  for the Harvard Catalyst seminar held by Andrea Bellavia on January 29, 2025
+  for the Harvard Catalyst seminar on January
+  29, 2025

 ### 1. RCS to model a continuous variable in logistic and Cox regression